-Hurricane season in the Atlantic Ocean begins June 1 and ends Nov.
+Hurricane season in the Atlantic Ocean began June 1 and ends Nov.
 30, and residents in a storm's path should become familiar with hurricane categories in order to better protect themselves.

 The National Hurricane Center uses the Saffir-Simpson Hurricane Wind Scale to measure a storm's strength and potential destruction.
 The scale analyzes a hurricane's wind speed and assigns it a 1 to 5 rating.

 The categories for the hurricanes listed below are determined by the storm's strength when it made landfall in the U.S., according to the National Hurricane Center.

 Category 1 Hurricane — winds 74-95 mph (64-82 kt)